debeando/zenit/README.md

 ### Configure zenit agent

-On most systems, the default locations are `/etc/zenit/zenit.ini` for the main configuration file.
+By default configuration file are in `/etc/zenit/zenit.ini`.

 #### Agent Configuration